oubiwann/aima-agent-lfe-example/README.md

 $ make build
 ```

-## Usage

 Start up the LFE REPL:

 ```bash
 $ make run
 ```

+## Usage

-Now you can run the example code:
+Once you're at the REPL, you can run the example code:

 ```cl
 >